-Both doors have a clear width of 32 inches and are fairly heavy, and have door hardware at an accessible height.
+Both doors have a clear width of 32 inches, are fairly heavy, have limited maneuvering clearance to pull the doors open to enter, and have door hardware at an accessible height.

 Once inside either building, the flooring surface is a mix of smooth wood flooring, tile, concrete, and compact, low profile carpet and entrance rugs.

-Interior pathways are mostly 36 inches wide or greater, with a few exceptions around tables in the dining room and at doorways, which are typically 32 inches wide when chairs are tucked in.
+Interior pathways are mostly 36 inches wide or greater, with a few exceptions around tables in the dining room.

 Interior flooring transitions and thresholds are minimal except for the transition from the tile to the wood floor near the staircase in the main building.

-There are some protruding objects in the main building that hang off the wall near the front desk area and the pathway that leads into the dining room, as well as the paper towel dispensers in the bathrooms when there are no trash cans underneath them.
+There are some protruding objects that hang off the wall near the front desk area and the pathway that leads into the dining room, as well as the paper towel dispensers in the bathrooms when there are no trash cans underneath them.

 There is plenty of seating throughout the theater and dining areas, most of which is at an accessible height, and the seats in the theater have armrests and backrests.